Two major runways 2,987m (12/30) and 1,989m (03/21)

 7 Visitor ready

-With its world famous golf courses (including the championship courses of Trump Turnberry and Royal Troon), historic castles, beautiful coastlines and a rich cultural heritage, Ayrshire has significant appeal for UK and overseas visitors
+With its world famous golf courses (including the championship course Royal Troon), historic castles, beautiful coastlines and a rich cultural heritage, Ayrshire has significant appeal for UK and overseas visitors

 6 Infrastructure ready

 Direct passenger and freight rail link – the only rail connected site

 Operational international passenger airport with terminal facilities available for up to 2.5 million passengers.

 880 acres of surrounding development land, benefitting from an excellent transport infrastructure